MrBounty/PZ-Mod---Doc/Make an custom UI.md

 ```

 ## Entry text
-Here is an example to add a button, file `ISTextEntryBox.lua`
+Here is an example to add a entry text, file `ISTextEntryBox.lua`
 You need to add that in `MyUI:create()`, like that:
 ```lua
 function MyUI:create()